Languages of South America: Other non-indigenous languages

 In Brazil, Italian and German dialects, specifically Talian, East Pomeranian, and Hunsrik, have co-official status alongside Portuguese in about a dozen cities and are mandatory subjects in schools in other municipalities.
 The states of Santa Catarina and Rio Grande do Sul have Talian officially approved as a heritage language in these states, and Espírito Santo has the East Pomeranian dialect, along with the German language as cultural heritage.

-English is an official language in Guyana, and its creole form is the country’s most widely spoken language.
+English is an official language in Guyana, and its creole form is the country's most widely spoken language.
 English is also the official language in the territories of the Falkland Islands (Spanish: Islas Malvinas) and South Georgia and the South Sandwich Islands.

 French is the official language in French Guiana, an overseas region of France.
 Dutch is the official language in neighboring Suriname.

 Italian is spoken by communities in Argentina, Uruguay, Venezuela, and Brazil.

 German is used by some in Brazil, Paraguay, Chile, Ecuador, Uruguay, Venezuela, and Colombia.

 Welsh is spoken and written in the historic towns of Trelew and Rawson in Argentine Patagonia.

 There are also small clusters of Japanese speakers in Brazil, Peru, and Bolivia (including Okinawans from the island of Okinawa).
 Brazil currently holds the largest Japanese community outside Japan.

 Caribbean Hindustani is spoken by the Indo-Guyanese and the Indo-Surinamese.
-In Suriname, the language is known as Sarnami Hindoestani and is still widely spoken.
-However, in Guyana, where it is known as Aili Gaili, the language is nearly extinct as a spoken language, with only words and phrases still remaining.
+In Suriname, the language is known as Sarnámi Hindustáni and is still widely spoken.
+However, in Guyana, where it is known as Guyanese Hindustani or Aili Gaili, the language is nearly extinct as a spoken language, with only words and phrases still remaining.

-Javanese is spoken by the Javanese Surinamese who form about 14% of the country's population.
+Surinamese-Javanese is spoken by the Javanese Surinamese who form about 14% of the Suriname's population.

 Sranan Tongo, an English-based creole, serves as one of the lingua francas of Suriname, alongside Dutch.

 Other non-indigenous languages spoken include Arabic, Chinese, Romani, Haitian Creole, Romanian, Greek, Polish, Ukrainian, and Russian.